-The hospital is now slated to be 13-stories high.
-The two parking structures and the student dormitory are slated to each be 5-stories high.
-As CNU has no track record of success for such and undertaking, this project is at high risk of following the footsteps of the "Ghost Mall" and becoming Elk Grove's "Ghost Hospital".
+As CNU has no track record of success for such an undertaking, this project is at high risk of following the footsteps of the "Ghost Mall" and becoming Elk Grove's "Ghost Hospital".
+To view the documents CNU has submitted to the City, click here.

 Neighbors Ensuring Stonelake Transparency (N.E.S.T.) consists of several Elk Grove residents working to ensure that our city remains a better, healthier and more welcoming place to call home.
 We promote transparency in all actions and events that affect our community, as well as shine a spotlight on entities and local officials found betraying the community's trust.
 We band together to ensure that residents and businesses from all corners of Elk Grove have the support they need when they need it the most.